JesseTG/melonds-ds/test/README.md

 ### Optional: Configuring the Python Environment

-By default, CMake finds Python and configures its own internal Python environment in the build directory.
+By default, the test suite will find Python and configure its own internal virtual environment in the build directory.
 You can use your own virtual environment or the system Python installation with the following steps:

 ```bash